skorokithakis/gweet/README.md

 whatever you want, but a UUID is recommended, to avoid conflicts.
 The API endpoints are:

 * To submit some values, POST `/stream/{key}/` with the values in the query string or in the form-encoded body.
 * To read the last posted values, GET `/stream/{key}/`.
 * You can get only the `N` latest values with a GET to `/stream/{key}/?latest=N`.
 * You can start a permanently-connected endpoint that will stream values to you as they arrive.
 To do that, just request `/stream/{key}/?streaming=1`, and the data will be sent to you in a chunked encoding as soon as they arrive.
+* To allow clients to submit a value to a channel without being able to *read* from that channel, i.e. to a push-only channel, calculate the SHA2-256 of the key and give that to the client.
+The client can then POST to `/push/{sha2}/`.

 Simple as that.